sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 One way to securely create a passphrase is to [use dice](https://www.eff.org/dice).
 [Here's our final word list with corresponding dice rolls for you to use](https://gist.github.com/sts10/5083cf706cac4aab34848c71ef494657).

 If you want more than 51 bits of entropy, you can use more than 4 words.
 Please use your own threat model!

+To those who design password generation software (either built-in to an online service sign-up flow or a password manager), I encourage you to imagine possibilities of using word lists tailored to users' contextual needs.

 ## Epilogue: Other smart TV keyboard layouts?